AtlasGold/Flutter_Crud/README.md

-This example demonstrates how a shared web worker can be used with Drift and Flutter.
+CRUD project in Flutter
 To run this example:
-- Run `./generate_js.sh`
+- Run `./runner.sh`
-- Then, run `flutter run` and select a browser to run the example
+    - Then, if you wanna execute application again run `flutter run` and select a browser

-For more information visit https://drift.simonbinder.eu/web/